Old VA hospital, I-40 overpass among 10 Arkansas properties added to National Register

 The old VA Hospital at 300 E. Roosevelt Road is a 10-story, concrete structure that was constructed from 1948 to 1950 to help accommodate the needs of veterans returning from World War II.

+The hospital was designed in the International Style by two Little Rock architectural firms -- Brueggeman, Swaim & Allen and Erhart, Eichenbaum & Rauch, according to the National Register nomination form.

+"The main building's footprint is best described as a Y-shape, which was done to take advantage of the high site and to allow the majority of rooms to benefit from eastern and southern exposure, and the exterior walls are a buff brick with Alabama buff limestone trim," according to the nomination.

-A new Veterans Administration hospital — the John L. McClellan Memorial Hospital — opened in 1984 at 4300 West 7th Street, closer to the University of Arkansas Medical Sciences campus to allow the sharing of equipment and facilities, according to the nomination.
+A new Veterans Administration hospital -- the John L. McClellan Memorial Hospital -- opened in 1984 at 4300 West Seventh Street, closer to the University of Arkansas Medical Sciences campus to allow the sharing of equipment and facilities, according to the nomination.

 The student union at what was then Arkansas Agricultural and Mechanical College in Monticello also made the National Register list.